 Western Sewer System Study

-To ensure reliable service into the future, York County has launched a study of the its Western Sewer System.
-This system covers the western side of Lake Wylie from Highway 49, down Highway 274 to York Highway.
-This study, by Labella Engineering and Wooten Engineering, will evaluate pipe sizes, pump station capacities and future growth factors to help us see where improvements are needed.
-Our hope is that this study will allow us to be more proactive with new development in this area.
+To ensure reliable service into the future, York County has launched a study of its Western Sewer System.
+This system covers the western side of Lake Wylie from Highway 49, down Highway 274 to Highway 161 (York Highway).
+Conducted by LaBella Engineering and Wooten Engineering, this study will evaluate pipe sizes, lift station capacities and future growth factors to help us see where improvements are needed.
+This study will allow us to be more proactive with new development in this area.